Lesson 1 Images

 Text description of the average intensity error image.

 The image is a line graph titled "NHC Official Intensity Error Trend Atlantic Basin."
 It displays the forecast error in knots (kt) on the y-axis and the year, ranging from 1990 to 2016, on the x-axis.
 The graph features four colored lines representing different forecast time intervals: red for 24 hours, green for 48 hours, yellow for 72 hours, and blue for 120 hours.
 Each line is accompanied by a dotted trend line in a matching color.
-The red line (24 hours) remains relatively flat, indicating lower forecast errors.
-The other lines demonstrate more variability, with peaks and dips, especially the blue line (120 hours), which shows the highest volatility.
+The red line (24 hours) remains relatively flat, indicating minimal improvement in intensity error over time.
+The other lines demonstrate a more clear improvement over time.
 A legend in the upper right corner clarifies the color-coding.
 The background is a pale blue, and grid lines help track values on the graph.

 Credit: National Hurricane Center